DylanAgius/LengMorph/README.md

 * orien.inc
 * param_array.inc

-Details on their contents can be found in the following publication **ref**.
+Details on their contents can be found in this publication **ref**.

 ## How to
 Once installed, the tool can be run by specifying four details: